SajiaSohana/JavaScript-OOP-Projects/CRUD movie tracker-API-OOP/README.md

  <br>
  <hr>
  The Movie Tracker App is a dynamic web application that showcases advanced Object-Oriented Programming (OOP) principles in JavaScript.
-This project serves as an excellent example of how to build a fully functional, responsive application utilizing CRUD (Create, Read, Update, Delete) operations.
+This project serves as an excellent example of how to build a fully functional, responsive application utilizing CRUD (Create, Read, Update, Delete) operations using OMDB API.
  <br>
  <hr>